 2. Untapped talent

-As tech salaries rise in North America and are coming up short for qualified workers, businesses are looking to experienced tech talent in Mexico where the talent pool is plentiful.
+As tech salaries rise in North America and companies are coming up short for qualified workers, businesses are looking to experienced tech talent in Mexico where the talent pool is plentiful.
 According to ManpowerGroup Talent Shortage research, 46 percent of U.S. employers say they can’t fill open jobs.
 This constitutes as the highest reported talent shortage in the U.S. in the past decade.
 One of the top reasons leading the shortage is the lack of an experienced workforce.
 Meanwhile, Mexico is reporting an employment outlook increase of 14 percent.
 With little competition and talent waiting to be utilized, Mexico City has become very attractive to tech companies.

 3. Leader in Fintech